 7.1 There was an urgent requirement to have arrangements in place to support local authority Elected Member Scrutiny of the Heart of the South West Local Enterprise Partnership.
 The proposals are light touch and also appropriate especially in light of the additional guidance recently received.

 7.2 There have been initial discussions with the newly appointed Chief Executive of the LEP, who is giving further thought to how the LEP might support the Local Authority Scrutiny function in terms of training and officer support.
-The LEP have also agreed to support the Committee financially.
-The Head of Democratic Services and the Head of Scrutiny have arranged to meet the Chief Executive of the LEP in October 2018.
+He has also agreed to funding to support the work of the Committee which demonstrates a commitment and buy in from the LEP to these proposed Scrutiny arrangements.
+He met with the Head of Democratic Services and the Head of Scrutiny from Devon County Council on 15th October 2018, which was a very positive meeting with some initial ideas for the work programme and a real commitment to the Committee adding value.